UoMResearchIT/SpanishPlumeAnalysis/README.md

 The information in each object is used as instructions in the extraction of the variable from netcdf files and during plotting.

+Each of the variables has the attributes that describe the way the variable should be plotted, including the colour scale, units, title, range, type of plot, annotations (like wind-barbs or contour-lines), and potentially overlapping variables.

 See the description of each predefined **svariable** inside the file.

 ## GetSensVar